Skip to main content

 2. Persistent cookie — A line of text saved to a file on your hard drive that is called up the next time you visit that website.
 This lets the website remember what you were interested in the last time you visited.

-MSPB’s websites creates both session cookies and persistent cookies when you visit them.
-Because session and persistent cookies are maintained on your own computer’s hard drive, MSPB does not collect or maintain any session or persistent cookies related to a specific individual’s visit to our website.
+MSPB's websites create both session cookies and persistent cookies when you visit them.
+Because session and persistent cookies are maintained on your own computer's hard drive, MSPB does not collect or maintain any session or persistent cookies related to a specific individual's visit to our website.

 Website Privacy Policy Contact Information

 If you have questions regarding our website privacy policy or the use of your information, you may contact us at privacy@mspb.gov.
-This page was last revised on October 12, 2023.
+This page was last revised on January 15, 2025.
 For additional information on MSPB’s Privacy Program, please refer to our Privacy Program Page.

 View or download the MSPB Website Privacy Policy as a PDF file.
+(1/15/2025)